 Salesforce professionals love getting Certifications – they are a milestone in your career, that prove that you know what you are talking about, and are leverage if you are looking for a more senior position internally, or looking for a job in another company.

-In the Salary Survey, respondents were asked if they experienced an increase in their salary after earning a certification:
+Speaking more generally, the survey also asked if they experienced an increase in their salary after earning (any) certification: